 - Dispel the myth that chlorine counteracts any urine in the pool.
 Precisely the opposite happens.
 Educate your pool users.

 What Else Can Help?

 - A proper balance of good filtration, adequate circulation, and the right balance of chemicals can go a long way in keeping the problem at bay.
+Test your chemical balance often.
 Make sure your pump and filter are up to date and functioning properly, and that you understand the correct chemical levels for maintaining a sanitary pool.

 - The addition of specialty chemicals such as enzymes can boost the efficiency of chlorine.
 Enzymes can work to break down organic matter such as urea and noticeably improve the water quality.

 - Secondary disinfection systems such as Ozone and UV can reinforce the sanitizing effects of chlorine.
 UV deactivates micro-organisms, and Ozone continuously “shocks” the pool.